It’s a scene that’s often been depicted on screen and in books.

 A baby is abandoned in a basket or box accompanied by note asking for someone to adopt the poor little child.

-In April 1894 a story appeared in newspaper across the country reporting a similar incident at a train station near Oswestry.
+In April 1894 a story appeared in newspapers across the country reporting a similar incident at a train station near Oswestry.

 It describes how a baby is discovered in a box at a train station between Shrewsbury and Chester.
 The stationmaster refuses to adopt the ‘foundling’ and hands it to his signalman who takes it home.
 On lifting the baby out and examining the box he finds £200!
 Apparently he’s then asked to surrender the baby and presumably the money but declines.